Starting Your Business In La Jolla

 La Jolla Community Groups

-As a business you will want familiarize yourself with the purpose and process of these various groups, For example, if your plans involve building a new building or renovate an existing one; changing the front of an existing business (color of paint, type of material, etc) or putting signage on the exterior of a building; you’re required to seek local approvals prior to permitting with the City of San Diego Development Services.
+As a business you will want to familiarize yourself with the purpose and process of these various groups, For example, if your plans involve building a new building or renovate an existing one; changing the front of an existing business (color of paint, type of material, etc) or putting signage on the exterior of a building; you’re required to seek local approvals prior to permitting with the City of San Diego Development Services.

 La Jolla Community Planning Association (LJCPA)